Genera1Developer/Curse/api/readme.md

 - Package-lock.json | Supports package.json, generated via [Replit](https://replit.com)

 - Read Before Use | Credits, and how to use the API/Proxy

+- Posts.js | This is not part of the curse API, it is for the built in forum I made